h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-light/index.md

 tags: [Survey, R, Shiny, Postgres, Docker, docker-compose, Alpine]
 ---

 Important Notice: This post builds directly on our earlier tutorial [From Lab to Production: an R Shiny Survey with a Database Backend](https://h4sci.github.io/blog/self-hosted-shiny-pg/).
-There, we focused on getting a Shiny + Postgres survey running reliably with Docker and `docker-compose`.
-Here, we keep the functionality but **shrink the container footprint** and clean up the project layout.
+Here, we keep the same functionality but **shrink the container footprint**, by using a lighter base image, which reduces our storage.

-Put differently: in the first post we made it work, in this one we make it **lighter and tidier**.

 ## Why Care About Image Size?